 - Security.
 Feeling safe and reliable; feeling trust.

 We all have these needs in our relationships, but we all prioritize them a little differently.
 And disproportionately valuing one need over the others often causes issues in our relationships that might even develop into long-term patterns.

-The key to understanding what went wrong in your past relationships and having better relationships in the future is identifying your needs and your partner’s needs and figuring out ways to meet them.
+The key to understanding what went wrong in your past relationships and having better relationships in the future is identifying your needs and your partner’s needs and finding ways to bridge them together.